juliomrqz/statusfy/docs/config/README.md

 - Type: `object`
 - Default: `undefined`

-Define Twitter accounts that your users can access in order to receive updates.
+Define Twitter accounts that your users can access to receive updates.

 You must define a value for each language your system supports: